-Forward head posture can also cause discomfort and pain in the back of the neck down to the shoulders, including nerve impingement, as well as upper back and shoulder issues.
+Forward head posture can also cause discomfort and pain at the back of the neck and all the way down to the shoulders.
+Forward head posture can also cause nerve impingement, as well as upper back and shoulder issues.

 Think of a bowling bowl balancing on top of a long malleable metal pole.
 If you were to place a small bend at the top of the pole it’s likely that the bowling bowl will begin to weigh down and start to cause the pole to bend even more.
 Over time it will bend more and more.

 This is similar to what happens in forward head posture if you continually look down, where your head is the bowling ball and the pole is your spine.

 You may think that your head isn’t as heavy as a bowling ball, but you may be surprised to know the average human head weighs 10-11 lbs (4.5 -5 kg).

 As discussed before, looking down at your phone all day or being hunched in front of your computer screen will put your neck in this compromised position.